Loans for casual and part-time workers

 Lenders are looking at these documents to verify who you are and decide how risky it is to lend to you.
 If they see your bank statements show signs of paying bills on time and saving money, then you could have better chances of approval or even lower rates.

-What do I do if I can't get a personal loan as a casual or part-time employee?
+What are my options if I can't get a personal loan as a casual or part-time employee?

 Short term loans

-Short term loans, also known as payday loans, are an option you can consider if all else fails and you urgently need cash.
-However, it's important to keep in mind that short term loans are much more expensive than personal loans from normal lenders and have to be repaid over much shorter terms.
+Short term loans, also known as payday loans, are an option if all else fails and you urgently need cash.
+It's important to keep in mind that short term loans are much more expensive than personal loans from normal lenders and have to be repaid over much shorter terms.
 They still have eligibility criteria you should try to match, but tend to be much less strict on it.

 These loans are for durations of 16 days to 1 year and are for amounts of $100 to $2,000, but higher amounts up to $5,000 are also available.
-Be very careful with these loans, as regularly using them will cost you a lot of money.
+Interest rates on short-term loans can be as high as 48% per year, so be very careful with these loans, as regularly using them will cost you a lot of money.

 Guarantor loans